krxclient/krx-docs/features/tas.md

 ## **FAQ**

-1.  **Q:** Why don’t I see weapons/shields/hearts/etc. in the TAS world?
+**1. Q:** Why don’t I see weapons/shields/hearts/etc. in the TAS world?

    **A:** You most likely forgot to enable `/showall` before starting the TAS.
 Use `cl_run_on_join "showall 1"` in the F1 console or the equivalent DDNet setting to automate this.
 Also ensure `Settings -> DDNet -> Antiping -> Predict weapons` is enabled.

-2.  **Q:** Why can’t I continue my TAS run after a map change?
+**2. Q:** Why can’t I continue my TAS run after a map change?

    **A:** TAS state is not preserved across map changes.
 You must stop recording, save your replay, manually change to the correct map (e.g., on a local server or different online server), load the replay data, and then continue recording from the end point.

-3.  **Q:** Why did my TAS replay desync or fail mid-run?
+**3. Q:** Why did my TAS replay desync or fail mid-run?

    **A:** Desyncs usually happen due to network lag affecting the precise timing needed for TAS playback, or complex map features not perfectly predicted by the client (e.g., random teleporters, intricate stoppers). **Solution:** Increase `cl_prediction_margin` significantly (e.g., 200+) in the F1 console before playback.
 This helps buffer against network jitter.
 If it still fails, the map might have elements inherently unreliable for TAS, or server-side checks might be interfering.

-4.  **Q:** Why can’t I move when I start recording TAS?
+**4. Q:** Why can’t I move when I start recording TAS?

    **A:** Check if TAS is paused (toggle with the `Pause` hotkey).
 Also, ensure the `krx_tasrespawn` command (bound to `Clear` hotkey) is not being held down, as holding it prevents movement.